Eye Movement Desensitization and Reprocessing

 Our therapists are committed to integrating faith into the healing process, if desired, and are open to discussing how EMDR can be part of your journey while respecting your spiritual values.
 We can also incorporate prayer, scripture, and other spiritual practices as part of your therapy if it aligns with your faith.

-If you’re struggling with trauma, anxiety, or other emotional challenges, EMDR therapy in Suwanee, GA can help you regain emotional balance and start healing.
-Contact us today to learn more about EMDR therapy and schedule your initial consultation.
+If you’re struggling with trauma, anxiety, or other emotional challenges, EMDR therapy at Paraclete Counseling Center can help you regain emotional balance and start healing.

 Introduction to EMDR Therapy